mrodz/MSCRIPT/README.md

 </ul>

 An exception's "Reason:" tag describes the error thrown; it's "Possible fixes:" tag might help point the user in the right direction to solving their problem.

 Every exception has a "Severity Level:" tag, which returns a value out of five following the rule:

 <ol>
-    The `Severity Level` entry refers to a value out of five:
     <li>Minor error, and can easily be fixed.</li>
     <li>Slight syntax error, can be fixed</li>
     <li>More complex syntax error</li>